russkinori/Bootstrap-Portfolio/README.md

 # Bootstrapping

-# Russ-Portfolio

 ## Description
-This repo covers the creation of a portfolio page.
-The aim was to showcase my skills and talents to employers looking to fill a part-time or full-time position.
-The portfolio highlights some of my strongest work as well as the thought processes behind it.
+This repo covers the creation of a portfolio page using bootstrap.
+The aim was to utilise bootstrap to minimise the workload of creating a webpage.
+This also showcases my skills and talents to employers looking to fill a part-time or full-time position.
+The portfolio highlights some of my strongest work as well as the thought processes behind it can be accessed from the webpage.

-Skills covered include: html, flexbox, media queries, and CSS variables.
+Skills covered include: html, flexbox, bootstrap, css and css variables.
 <br>
 <br>